glacier-modding/glaciermodding.org/docs/modding/suitmodding/addinglocals.md

 ---

 With these steps, you should be able to modify suit names, descriptions, and other localisation text easily.
 Don’t hesitate to experiment with other text in the game once you’re comfortable!

----

-This version is more structured, gradually introducing the steps with clear explanations.
-Let me know if this feels clearer and easier to follow!